Eve Hill: History

 However, the tower blocks soon fell into disrepair and were blighted by crime, and refurbishment and concierge programmes in the late 1980s and early 1990s did little to solve these problems.
 In March 1998, the council decided to demolish the two tallest tower blocks while retaining the third, and by the following April all of the 170 residents in the condemned tower blocks had been rehoused.
 The tower blocks were flattened in a controlled explosion on 18 July 1999, by which time the remaining block had been refurbished.

 Meanwhile, the University of Wolverhampton sold the old Teacher Training College and the 1960s extensions on the completion of a new campus in Wolverhampton city centre in 2002.
 The modern buildings were taken over by Dudley College, while the Dudley Training College for Teachers was demolished and redeveloped as a private housing estate.

 Shaver's End Water Works opened on Highland Road at Eve Hill in 1926.

 Bishop Milner Catholic College opened on Burton Road in 1960 and remains in existence today, although most of it was rebuilt during the early-to-mid 2000s decade.

 The Eve Hill area effectively expanded in 1966 when Sedgley Urban district was absorbed into Dudley, and the borders of Dudley as a town were extended approximately one mile north-west.
 This area included Burton Road Hospital, parts of which dated back to an 1859 workhouse and had only become a hospital in about 1900.
 The hospital remained open until December 1993, then the site was soon redeveloped for upmarket private housing.
 An ambulance station was opened next to the hospital a few years before its closure, while since its closure a new fire station (replacing the building on Tower Street in the town centre) opened in the old hospital grounds in 1998.

-NOTE: This was not made because "Eve hill" sounds a bit like Evil.